 Dr Rohini Manuel

-Dr Rohini Manuel is a Consultant Clinical Microbiologist at the Public Health Laboratory London, National Infection Service, Public Health England.
+Dr Rohini Manuel is a Consultant Clinical Microbiologist at the Public Health Laboratory London, National Infection Service, UK Health Security Agency.

 Professor Peter McClure

 Professor Peter McClure is a Microbiologist and former Microbiology Department Manager for Europe, at Mondelēz International R&D Ltd.